She's the star witness against Sam Bankman-Fried. Her testimony was explosive

 Painting Bankman-Fried as the mastermind

-Prosecutors are trying to prove Sam Bankman-Fried engineered and orchestrated a massive fraud.
+Prosecutors are trying to prove that Bankman-Fried engineered and orchestrated a massive fraud.

 Although Bankman-Fried's lawyers are justifying the transfer of funds as legitimate loans, prosecutors are seeking to paint it as fraud, arguing FTX customer money was used to plug financial holes at Alameda, as well as to make speculative investments, and to finance Bankman-Fried's lavish lifestyle.

-In her testimony, Ellison sought time and time again to portray Bankman-Fried as the decision maker at the company she says she only nominally ran.
+In her testimony, Ellison sought time and time again to portray Bankman-Fried as the decision-maker at the company that she says she only nominally ran.

 Ellison described Bankman-Fried as being "the one who set up the systems that allowed Alameda to take the money, and he was the one who directed us to take customer money to repay our loans."